Fiat 128: Moretti 128

 The Moretti Motor Company of Turin, Italy produced the Fiat 128-based Moretti 128 in coupé and cabriolet versions.

 Built in the plants of via Monginevro in a semi-handmade way (these custom-built cars were not assembled in a chain) and in a very limited number (less than a hundred), it cost about 1,500,000 lire in 1969.
 The interior was very neat and could be customized with many accessories (sports steering wheel, electric windows, leather upholstery ...).
-In 1975, the two models underwent a slight restyling (new black bumpers, wider) and equipped with the 1290 cm3 - 60 HP engine of the contemporary Special sedan.
+In 1975, the two models underwent a slight restyling (new black bumpers, wider) and equipped with the 60 PS, 1290 cc engine of the contemporary Special sedan.